Before you go, why not get a free pest control quote...

 Argentine ants have invaded countries around the world, setting up massive hostile nests that scare away other animals living in the area.
 If you have Argentine ants near your home, you may see signs of their large nests.

 The majority of the ants inhabiting the United States are carpenter ants.
 As their name implies, they make their nests in timber.
-They thrive in a healthy tree, a fallen rotting tree trunk, or even in the framework of your home.
+They thrive in a healthy tree, a fallen rotting tree trunk, or even your home’s framework.
 They have sharp mandibles that they use to tear apart wood to build their elaborate nests.

 Harvester ants are a broad category of ant that contains many individual species.
 These ants get their name from their way of harvesting seeds for food.
 They prefer to stick to a minimal diet, eating only one type of food until that food source is gone.